 Making baby food is so easy I feel silly even posting this.
 But, I felt intimidated at first and think a lot of moms feel the same so I thought it may help someone else if I share my experience.
 I’ve decided to make my own baby food for several reasons.

-1. I want my daughter to have fresh food not out of a jar that has been on a shelf for who knows how long.
+1. I don’t want the baby food to be older than the baby.
+I want my daughter to have fresh food not out of a jar that has been on a shelf longer than she has been alive.

 2. I’ve heard it’s easy.

 3. I’ve heard it’s cheaper.

 4. I want to know exactly what ingredients she is getting.

 5. I want her to be exposed to the same foods we eat so she transitions into adult food easily and gets used to the flavors we like.
 I want her to eat the same foods we eat so I do not have to make different meals for her.